 8. Vanilla Oil

-Vanilla oil (or even vanilla extract) is commonly recommended to treat cold sores, but there is really no basis for it.
+Vanilla oil (or even vanilla extract) is commonly recommended to treat cold sores, but there is no basis for it.
 While the extract contains some alcohol, meaning it can potentially dry out the cold sore, it won’t do anything to kill the virus.
 If you like the smell, add vanilla oil to your essential oil blend for cold sores for a little extra fragrance, though we do not consider this oil as one of the best essential oils for cold sores.

 Lavender essential oil is many people’s go-to for all kinds of different skin ailments.
-It is thought to be able to soothe irritated skin, and help heal minor wounds.
-Cold sores are often painful, and lavender oil may be able to provide some relief, as well as helping to reduce inflammation.
+It is thought to be able to soothe irritated skin and help heal minor wounds.
+Cold sores are often painful, and lavender oil may be able to provide some relief, as well as help to reduce inflammation.

 Pure essential oils have very high concentration levels, which makes them very potent.
-This means they are much too strong to directly apply to the skin.
-If essential oils are not diluted it can lead to stinging, burning, and irritation.
+This means they are much too strong to apply to the skin directly.
+If essential oils are not diluted, it can lead to stinging, burning, and irritation.

-Always discontinue use if there are any signs of irritation or discomfort, and make sure to properly dilute oils before applying to the skin.
-You can also try creating an essential oil blend for cold sores, using a mix of the oils listed.
+Always discontinue use if there are any signs of irritation or discomfort, and make sure to dilute oils before applying them to the skin properly.
+You can also try creating an essential oil blend for cold sores using a mix of the oils listed.
 Just be sure to follow proper dilution guidelines, as outlined by the National Association of Holistic Aromatherapy.